 Liverpool has some fantastic gig venues and an edgy underground electro scene, which means you can always find somewhere to dance and check out some great music.
 Liverpool is also famous for its characterful pubs; The Dispensary is good for beer connoisseurs, while Ye Cracke on Rice Street was reportedly one of John Lennon’s favourites.

 If you know the Beatles, you’re probably familiar with another famous 1960s British band who wrote Ferry, ‘cross the Mersey – Gerry and the Pacemakers.
 If you fancy doing as the song suggests, jump on the Mersey Ferry and take a river tour of Liverpool, it’s a great way to see the city and imagine the bygone days when it was one of the most important ports in Britain.

 Liverpool Anglican Cathedral is the biggest in Britain – its total length is 189 metres – and it’s truly an awe-inspiring sight.
-Based on a design by famed architect Giles Gilbert Scott, it features the world’s highest and widest Gothic arches and is packed with fantastic sculptures by Edward Carter Preston.
+Designed by the then unknown architect Giles Gilbert Scott, it features the world’s highest and widest Gothic arches and is packed with fantastic sculptures by Edward Carter Preston.
 Make sure you climb to the top of the enormous tower for incredible views over the city and surrounding area.

 10. Get arty on the beach

-Crosby Beach is the setting for some of famous sculptor Antony Gormley’s (who created the Angel of the North) most atmospheric work, Another Place.
+Crosby Beach is the setting for one of famous sculptor Antony Gormley’s (who created the Angel of the North) most atmospheric works, Another Place.
 There are 100 cast iron sculptures of human figures set into the sand here, and as the tide comes in and out some disappear beneath the waves.